This post may contain affiliate links.

 If you want to see some awesome women fighting back against street harassment in Mexico City, check out Las Hijas de Violencia, a female activist duo who sing a song called Sexista Punk and fire confetti guns in their aggressors’ faces.

 This one speaks for itself, although I’ve only experienced it in Mexico City.
 Don’t be alarmed when your snot has a grey tinged hue is basically what I’m saying.

 Again, this one is obvious.
 Even in Mexico City, which is not actually all that hot 365 days a year, the metro will up your sweat tolerance within weeks.
 When I was studying in Cardiff, I used to find it literally unbearable if the temperature reached 16 and I was a bit sticky from the walk to university.
-In Mexico, sweaty pits are a way of life.
+In Mexico, sweaty pits are a way of life, and in Chile a temperature of 16 degrees had me wearing a jacket and jumper.
 And don’t even get me started on the high-waisted jean waistband dampness dilemma…I’ve already said too much.